I’m a long-distance grandparent. And, frankly, grandparenting from a distance can be challenging.

 It was a wonderful experience of sharing and learning about each other.
 I received many replies, but I caution you not to expect it.
-Letter writing may be too difficult for the younger set, while some of the older grands may have little interest in letter correspondence.
+Letter writing may be too difficult for the younger set, while some of the older grandchildren may have little interest in letter correspondence.
 Despite that, it doesn’t mean your letter didn’t make an impact.

-The mystery letter
+A. The mystery letter.

-This one is a favorite with younger children.
+The mystery letter builds suspense and is a favorite with younger children.
 It is definitely a bit too corny for tweens and teens.
-Here’s how it works:

-First, write a simple, one-page letter.
-A large sheet of paper works best.
-Second, cut the letter into 3 pieces, like a jigsaw puzzle.
+Second – cut the letter into 3 pieces, like a jigsaw puzzle.
 Put one piece of the letter into an envelope.
 It doesn’t matter if it is the closing of your letter, the middle, or the beginning.
 Mix it up and have fun.
 It’s all about creating suspense for the recipient of your letter.
 I recommend writing “Part 1 of 3” on the back of the envelope to alert your grandchild and their parents that this is part of a series of letters.

-The survey letter
+B. The survey letter

 Instead of your little one being put on the spot and having to come up with answers for a curious grandma or grandpa, a survey letter affords them the space to answer, in, and on their own time.
 A survey letter encourages your grandchild to share more with you.
-Here’s a sample of how to write a survey letter.

 Remember to introduce your letter and share some of your personal thoughts on the topic.

-Sending a postcard from a faraway place never goes out of style.
+Postcards are fun to send and a pleasure to receive.
+They’re short and sweet snippets of what you’re up to Sending a postcard from a faraway place never goes out of style.
 They are fun to send and a pleasure to receive.

 For the long-distance grandparent, letter writing encourages creativity and builds memorable and meaningful relationships.

 There is a lot to be said about the sound of someone’s voice, and the soothing, forceful, or cranky tone of a grandparent can say a lot to a grandchild.
-Grandchildren who talk to their grandparents over the phone benefit by developing social skills while also learning about their grandparent’s personality.
+Grandchildren who talk to their grandparents over the phone benefit by developing social skills while also learning about their grandparent’s personalities.

 If you or your grandchild aren’t the chatty types, playing games over the phone can help alleviate the gap of silence.